 January is the perfect time to start a mitten theme!
-My favorite way to do this is to center it around “The Mitten” by Jan Brett.
+I love all the different mitten activities during circle time, story time, and centers!
+My favorite way to do a mittens theme is to center it around “The Mitten” by Jan Brett.
 If you’ve never shared this book with your kiddos, you are missing out!
 You can grab a copy here:

 I like to read the same story multiple times over the course of a week.
 Here are some of my favorite things to do with this story:

 - Start with a picture walk.
 Go through the book one page at a time and simply encourage your kiddos to talk about what they see in the pictures.
 Introduce any new vocabulary during this time as well.
 Badger and mole are usually new and unfamiliar animals, so I always make sure I point those out before we read.
 I also love to point out the mitten-shaped windows on the sides of the pages during our picture walk!
 It gets the kiddos thinking about predicting, and they don’t even realize they’re doing it!

 - Read the story the first time through for pure enjoyment.
 This gets the kiddos familiar with the story and becomes the foundation for all the other readings.

 - Use pictures or word cards of the animals to get your kiddos involved in the reading.
 Let them hold the cards and come stand in front of the class as you get to each animal while you read.
 You can get my story word cards here!